cryogen-project/cryogen-docs/content/md/docs/deploying-to-netlify.md

  :page-index 11
  :section "Deployment"}

-[Netlify](https://www.netlify.com) provides free hosting of non-commericial static sites and builds automatically from a repository.
+[Netlify](https://www.netlify.com) provides free hosting of non-commerecial static sites and builds automatically from a repository.

-Once Netlify is configured, everytime you push to github your site will be updated.
+Once Netlify is configured, every time you push to github your site will be updated.

 ## Short instructions